Park Myung-keun

 Park Myung-keun (Korean: 박명근; Hanja: 朴命根; September 7, 1928 – December 9, 2004) was a former South Korean Army captain, prosecutor, and a member of the 8th, 9th, 10th, and 14th South Korean National Assembly.
 He represented the Democratic Republican Party for his first three terms and the Democratic Libertarian Party for his last term.
-Under the Park Chung-hee administration, he worked as the chief of the Office of the President (大統領秘書室) and the Vice Leader of the Democratic Republican Party.
+Under the Park Chung Hee administration, he worked as the chief of the Office of the President (大統領秘書室) and the Vice Leader of the Democratic Republican Party.

 Early life and education

-Park was born on September 7, 1928, in 199th district, Yeongtae-ri, Wollong-myeon, Paju-si.
+Park was born on September 7, 1928, in 199th district, Yeongtae-ri, Wollong-myeon, Paju, Korea, Empire of Japan.
 He was the only son of Park Seung-nyun and Kim Jong-sun.
-His father passed away when he was two years old.
+When he was two years old, his father died.

 After graduating from high school, he received a degree in political science from Seoul National University.